Jagerziel/Contact_Book-Command_Line_App/README.md

 3) Edit an entry
 4) Delete an entry

-To get started, run the program in the virtual environment (step 3 above) by typing:
+To get started, run the program in the virtual environment by typing:
 ```
 python3 lib/addressbook.py
 ```